HiSPARC/pysparc/README.rst

    Place the image in the root of this repository, which makes it available to the vagrant VM.
 Unfortunately, it is not possible to use a Mac to have read/write access to the ext4 filesystem in the image.
+   Note that we're not using the image as a VM!
+We're using the pre-existing vagrant VM to *access* the image file.
 #.
 Download the VPN certificate for the host *newpi* and place the
    certificate in the root of this repository as ``vpncert.zip``.
 #.
 Enter the VM using::